collins-isiwu/library/README.md

 accounts/form.py contains the UserChangeForm and UserCreationForm for changing and creating the user information.

 ##### Test
 Head to accounts/test.py The file contains test for CustomUser.
 I write code to make sure that the custom user model is actually working and is able to create a user, superuser.
 I also checked for is_superuser(), is_staff() modules while testing the accounts app.
+In line 6 of the file, I defined a setUp function that retains self.response which helped me to reduce redundancy.

 #### 2. Pages App